Frequently Asked Questions

 Am I required to take GRE or MAT?

-Can you work full-time and go to school full-time?
+Can I work full-time and go to school full-time?

-Many of our students are able to continue to work while in our program, however, the clinical hours required for practicum courses does make it difficult to work on weekdays.
+Many of our students continue to work while in our program, however, the clinical hours required for practicum courses do make it difficult to work on weekdays.

 Will I need to be on campus during the program?

-Yes, students may be required to be on campus 1-2 times each semester.
+Yes.
+Students may be required to be on campus 1-2 times each semester.
 Those dates are determined by the instructors of the courses students are taking.

 Do I need years of clinical experience before I can apply?

-We admit full-time students during summer semester only and part-time students in fall and spring.
-The application deadline for summer is March 1, fall is June 1 and spring is October 1.
+We admit full-time students Summer Semester only and part-time students in Fall Semester and Spring Semester.
+The application deadline for Summer Semester is March 1, Fall Semester - June 1, and Spring Semester - October 1.

-We admit full-time students in summer.
+We currently only admit full-time students in Summer Semester.
 The application deadline is March 1.

 The application for the MSN or DNP programs is available through the Auburn University Graduate School's website. http://graduate.auburn.edu/prospective-students/application-instructions/

 Where do I submit the references?